Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Proofs of Local Convexity and Asymptotic Equivalence

-Therefore, the optimization problem is locally convex if the impact (or the maximum singular values) of the derivations, $S_2$, $S_3$, $\hat{V}-\mb{E}_0\hat{V}$, and $F$ are asymptotically negligible compared to $S_1$.
-Using Lemma~\ref{lemma:bound_S_2} we can prove that $\frac{1}{2}S_1 + S_2$ is positive definite.
-In addition, using Lemma~\ref{lemma:bound_S_3}, and Lemma~\ref{lemma:bound_F}, we have:
+Therefore, the optimization problem is strongly convex wpa1 uniformly within $\mc{B}_{\delta_{NT}}$ if the impact (or equivalently, the maximum singular values) of the permutation terms, $S_2$, $S_3$, $\hat{V}-\mb{E}_0\hat{V}$, and $F$, is asymptotically negligible (within $\mc{B}_{\delta_{NT}}$) compared to $S_1$ wpa1.
+Using Lemma~\ref{lemma:bound_S_2}, we prove that $\frac{1}{2}S_1 + S_2$ is positive definite.
+In addition, by Lemma~\ref{lemma:bound_S_3} and Lemma~\ref{lemma:bound_F}, we have